cocrafts/book-of-one/context/under-realm-acts.md

   - Kane's return and revelations about the seven artifacts
   - Elias's abilities exposed to the public
   - Light Church declares Elias heretical
+  - Serina defends Elias, drawing attention to herself
+  - Kieron and Lyra's relationship deepens amid the crisis
-  - Elias flees the Academy
+  - Elias flees the Academy with a wounded Serina

 ## Part II: Diverging Paths